 Programs and partnerships

-Among the General Mills partnerships and programs are Join My Village and Good Works.
+Among the General Mills signature charitable programs are Join My Village and Good Works.

 Now in its fifth year, our Join My Village program has positively impacted the lives more than a quarter million people in Africa and India, by focusing on girls and women -- the community members that are most frequently denied access to education or job training in the developing world.